CORRELATIONS

 Possible Exam Questions

 1. A psychological study recorded the number of hours that children spent in a daycare setting from birth to three years old and asked each child’s primary caregiver to rate their child for aggression.
-The study found that, as the number of hours spent in day care increased, the parents’ aggression rating also increased.
+The study found that as the number of hours spent in day care increased, parents’ aggression ratings also increased.
 What type of correlation is this research indicating?
 (1 mark)

-Exam Hint: Most students will be able to identify correctly that this is, in fact, a positive correlation because as one variable increases, so does the other.
+Exam Hint: Most students will correctly identify this as a positive correlation because as one variable increases, the other increases as well.

 2. Discuss why it might be more appropriate for a researcher to use a correlation study rather than an experiment.
 (3 marks)

-Exam Hint: Answers that state that a correlational study looks for a relationship and experiments to investigate differences will only gain one mark here.
-To access further marks, students must be able to explain issues around manipulating variables and ethics.
+Exam Hint: Answers that state that a correlational study looks for a relationship and that experiments investigate differences will only receive one mark here.
+To receive additional marks, students must be able to explain issues related to variable manipulation and ethical considerations.

 3. Outline one strength and one weakness of using correlational methods in psychological research.
 (4 marks)

 Exam Hint: Many students can consider the main weakness of correlations but struggle to outline a strength correctly.
-Strengths include studying the relationship between variables that occur naturally or measuring things that cannot be manipulated experimentally.
+Strengths include studying relationships between naturally occurring variables or measuring variables that cannot be manipulated experimentally.

 Previous